 Mixed-Use: A pattern of land-use and development under which residential, commercial and/or institutional uses are located in close proximity to one another.
 Mixed use can occur within the same building, as evidenced by the numerous Somerville buildings with retail or restaurant space on the ground floor, and residential or office uses on upper stories.
 It is also a pattern that occurs at the district or neighborhood scale, providing residents with easy access to goods, services and amenities within a short walk of their homes.

-Mode choice: The types of transportation available to a user.
-Common examples include automobile, bike, bus, commuter rail and subway.
+Mode choice: the transportation type preferred by a user of the system: automobile, bike, bus, etc.